The Collaborative Market Data Network -

 • Self-funded is defined as any securitisation where 50% or more of the securitised assets were originated by the bookrunner/dealer or an affiliate of the bookrunner/dealer.

-• Domestic New Issues are new issues where the ISIN does not start with XS.
+• Local new issues are new issues where the ISIN does not start with XS.
+They are split in Foreign and Domestic issues.

-• Global New Issues are new issues where the transaction has multiple ISINs or where the prospectus indicates that the security is global and is usually deposited with the DTC and either Clearstream or Euroclear.
-Global New Issues are typically registered with the SEC and offer tax gross up, have various selling restrictions and have multiple paying agents.
-Global new issues are typically listed on an international exchange.
+• Global new issues are new issues where the transaction has multiple ISINs or where the prospectus indicates that the security is global and is usually deposited with the DTC and either Clearstream or Euroclear.
+Global

 • Yankee new issues are new issues of non-US issuers where the ISIN starts with US and the issue follows the Yankee procedures.